geewiz/rabbitmq_ada/README.md

 - **Thin binding** (`RabbitMQ.C_Binding`): Low-level 1:1 mapping to the C API (private)
 - **Thick binding** (`RabbitMQ.Connections`, etc.): Ada-idiomatic API with tagged types, exceptions, and automatic resource management
+- A **Client package** that provides a simple, high-level interface to RabbitMQ features.

 ## Features